 Never, ever try to mix all the tracks in the song at once.
 The track takes a new shape after you are done tweaking and filtering one instrument.
 Therefore, if you focus on all the instruments simultaneously, you will end up meddling with the original tonal quality of the track.

 Therefore, the best-recommended way to do it taking one track in hand at a time and then moving to the next one.
 It may be a little time consuming but it does give out the best results.
-When you are done adjusting the entire track individually, then you can proceed for the overall balancing.
+When you are done adjusting the entire track individually, then you can proceed with the overall balancing.

 8. Bass is the Key